thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-23-introducing-cyborg-foundation.markdown

 We're really excited about the research the Cyborgs will be pursuing over the next sixteen weeks, and to have the opportunity to share some of that publicly via this blog.
 There will also be a public presentation and exhibition toward the end of the residency.

-You can learn more about the artists <a href="http://cyborgproject.com/">on their website</a> or about <a href="http://cyborgproject.com/pdf/Neil-Harbisson-A-cyborg-artist.pdf">Neil's antenna here</a>.
+You can learn more about the artists <a href="http://cyborgproject.com/">on their website</a> or about <a href="http://cyborgproject.com/pdf/Neil-Harbisson-A-cyborg-artist.pdf">the history and technology behind Neil's antenna here</a>.
 Finally, check back to this blog for updates as the residency progresses.